zormanmarlo/continuum_nucleation_MC/README.md

-# Continuum Monte Carlo Model for Simulation of Nucleation
+# Monte Carlo Model for Simulation of Ion Speciation

 ## Overview
-This code enables simulation of speciation and nucleation in a continuous coordinate space.
+A Monte Carlo code that simulates speciation and nucleation of ions in a continuous coordinate space.
 Ions are represented as spherical particles.
 Interactions are calculated based on a user-supplied set of tabulated potentials, which should be placed in the potentials/ directory.

 ## Use example
 Information for a simulation run is contained in the config file.